hovik-aghajanyan/Android-Pay-Sample/README.md

 For your app to use the Google Play Services APIs for requesting Android Pay wallet information, you must provide the certificate used to sign your app:
   1. Check your app is signed with a certificate keystore for releasing to Google Play.
   2. Run the gradle task ```signingReport``` to display the SHA1 fingerprint for your app.
-  3. Create a new app in the [Google Developers Console](https://console.developers.google.com/) with OAuth credentials, using the SHA1 fingerprint.
+  3. Create a new project in the [Google Developers Console](https://console.developers.google.com/) with an OAuth Client ID using the SHA1 fingerprint.
 See the [Android Pay tutorial](https://developers.google.com/android-pay/android/tutorial) for more information.

 ## Requesting Android Pay